Empirical priors and posterior concentration in a piecewise polynomial sequence model: Simulated data examples

+In this section, from a perspective of numerical performance, we compare our proposed method to adaptive piecewise polynomial trend filtering in \citet{tibshirani2014adaptive}.
+We make use of the R package {\tt genlasso} for our implementation of trend filtering and the tuning parameter is chosen via five-fold cross-validation or the ``one-standard error'' rule, see \citet[Chapter~7]{hastie2009elements}.

-As for the model variance, the theory in Section~\ref{S:rate} assumes $\sigma^2$ to be known.
-However, in real applications, this may not be known and, therefore, must be estimated.
-Of course, one can take a prior for $\sigma^2$ and get a corresponding joint posterior for $(\theta, \sigma^2)$.
-Here, in keeping with the empirical Bayes approach, we opt for a plug-in estimator.
-We consider the estimator
+In order to implement the sampling procedures described above, some additional hyperparameters in \eqref{eq:marginal_B} also need to be specified.
+As mentioned before, since $\alpha=0.99$ has little practical difference from the $\alpha=1$ case, which corresponds to the genuine Bayesian model, we plug $\alpha=0.99$ into the posterior distribution functions for practical implementation.
+Next, for model variance $\sigma^2$, although the theory in Section~\ref{S:rate} assumes it to be known, in real applications, $\sigma^2$ may not be known and, therefore, must be estimated.
+Of course, one can take a prior for $\sigma^2$ and get a corresponding joint posterior for $(\theta, \sigma^2)$; see \citet{martin2019empiricalpredict}.
+Here, in keeping with the spirit of our empirical Bayes approach, we opt for a plug-in estimator.
+Specifically, we consider

-which, as \citet{hutter2007} argues, will work well when $|B|$ is relatively small.
-Indeed, in the simulated data examples below, this estimator is shown to be quite accurate.
+where $\hat{\theta}^{\text{\sc tf}}$ is the trend filtering/lasso estimate based on cross-validation.
+For prior variance $v$, it makes sense to take $v$ to be larger than $\sigma^2$ and, for the examples below, with relatively small $\sigma^2$, we have found that $v = 1$ works well.
+Finally, $\lambda$ controls the penalty against large $|B|$ and, in the examples considered here, we conduct a sensitivity analysis in which $\lambda=0.2, 0.5, 1$ are all considered.

+For every data set, $5\times10^4$ iterations of the aforementioned MCMC algorithm, with an additional $5\times 10^4$ burn-in runs, are used to generate posterior samples.